melowntech/workshop/tutorials/geojson.rst

     }

 The data contains two features.
 One point and one line represented by a list of coordinates.
-In addition to geometry representation every feature can have custom properties such as a title as in the current example.
+In addition to geometry data every feature can have custom properties such as a title, as in the current example.
 We'll take advantage of this later in the tutorial.

 To load the data into the browser we need to implement the ``onMapLoaded()``